 Competence Through Blending Skills and Knowledge

 School leaders obtain and retain competency through the continues development of skills and acquisition of current knowledge.
 The CTE TAC works to support leaders through development and revision of knowledge resources and frequent communication with school leaders through the website, newsletters, technical assistance visits to schools, and regional and state workshop in cooperation with CTE professional organizations.
+Take the self relfection survey to indenify your strenghts and areas in need of improvement in the CTE Leadership Competency Model (coming soon).

 CTE Leader Knowledge Resources